awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 Application Load Balancers and Classic Load Balancers support pipelined HTTP on front\-end connections\.
 They do not support pipelined HTTP on backend connections\.

 Application Load Balancers support the following protocols on front\-end connections: HTTP/0\.9, HTTP/1\.0, HTTP/1\.1, and HTTP/2\.
 You can use HTTP/2 only with HTTPS listeners, and can send up to 128 requests in parallel using one HTTP/2 connection\.
 Application Load Balancers also support connection upgrades from HTTP to WebSockets\.
+However, if there is a connection upgrade, Application Load Balancer listener routing rules and AWS WAF integrations no longer apply\.

 Application Load Balancers use HTTP/1\.1 on backend connections \(load balancer to registered target\) by default\.
 However, you can use the protocol version to send the request to the targets using HTTP/2 or gRPC\.
 For more information, see [Protocol versions](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#target-group-protocol-version)\. `Keep-alive` is supported on backend connections by default\.
 For HTTP/1\.0 requests from clients that do not have a host header, the load balancer generates a host header for the HTTP/1\.1 requests sent on the backend connections\.
 The host header contains the DNS name of the load balancer\.